 This earned him the title of “The Man who Broke the Bank of England”.

 Soros used a similar strategy during the ASEAN financial crisis of 1997.
-Here Soros targeted the Indonesian, Philippines, and Singaporean currency.
+Here Soros targeted the Indonesian, Philippines, and Singaporean currencies.
 The crisis financially put the countries back 15 years.

 Apart from his trading success, Soros is known for his philanthropy.
 Although he is currently worth $8.6 billion Soros has donated over 80% of his wealth.